 - Marching Mizzou

 - Marching Mizzou, also known as the "Big 'M' of the Midwest," is the most visible ensemble in the School of Music and is the largest student organization on campus.
 Comprised of students from nearly every major within the University, this time-honored organization combines quality musicianship, spirit, pride and dedication to create their nationally renowned gridiron excitement.
 Each member auditioned to earn a position in Marching Mizzou.

-> Marching Mizzou possesses a distinguished tradition of excellence.
-The Big 12 Conference has long been known for fielding many of the finest marching bands at the collegiate level.
+Marching Mizzou possesses a distinguished tradition of excellence.
+The Southeastern Conference has long been known for fielding many of the finest marching bands at the collegiate level.
 The University of Missouri-Columbia, one of the leading educational and research institutions of higher education in the world, is no exception.
 Marching Mizzou is well known for the unmatched excellence of its musical performances along with a marching style that is quick moving and entertaining.
 The members of Marching Mizzou have accumulated many fond memories by having been affiliated with this great band.

-> Marching Mizzou is under the direction of Dr. Brad Snow.
+Marching Mizzou is under the direction of Dr. Brad Snow.

 - In 1957, Charles Emmons, the director of the band, added the sparkle to Marching Mizzou by founding the now-famous Golden Girls, a twirling line of six to eight majorettes and two feature twirlers.
 The group first danced in 1966, when then-director Dr. Alex Pickard had the girls throw down their batons and do the "Charleston."
 In 1970, the twirling line officially became the gold-sequined, high-kicking dance line that it is today.
 The Golden Girls won the national championship in the pom-dance category in 1991, 1992 and 2003.
 Their 1991 title netted them a trip to Japan, where they performed at the Japan Classic Basketball All-Star series.